Wasted Love (Matt McAndrew song)

 "Wasted Love" is the debut single by American pop singer and The Voice Season 7 runner up Matt McAndrew.
-The song was written by Sterling Fox, Canadian singer-songwriter Chantal Kreviazuk, Shimon Moore of the hard rock band Sick Puppies, and Mike Fiorentino.
+The song was written by Sterling Fox, Canadian singer-songwriter Chantal Kreviazuk, Shimon Moore former singer of the hard rock band Sick Puppies, and Mike Fiorentino.
 This would be McAndrew's first single released on a major label.

 The single debuted at number 14 on the Billboards Hot 100 with opening sales of 209,000 units sold.
 This was the highest mark ever achieved by a The Voice recording artist to date. until "7 Summers" by Morgan Wallen debuted at number 6 in August 2020.

 Production

 The song was originally written in Toronto, Ontario in October 2014.
 After hearing the song the week before The Voice Season 7 finale, Matt and his coach Adam Levine decided it would be a great song for him to sing.
 The song was produced in New York several days before the finale by Sterling Fox, with additional production by Andrew Horowitz and Koby Hass.